 I am co-founder of the Media Innovation Studio, the University of Central Lancashire’s media research and development lab in the UK.
 Nurturing the lab as a powerful force for change since 2012 has been one of my career highlights and I am priviliged to work with a dynamic and creative team.
 The studio has several core aims around community, innovation, inclusion and sustainability and works across a range of themes: data, sustainability, internet of things, sensors, methods for research and the Civic Drone Centre.

 My research includes Research Council UK funded projects exploring collaborative revenue models and open media innovation.
 I have lead and been involved in several research bids with national and international research councils and has been commissioned by several external bodies to carry out research projects within the civil society and hyperlocal media sphere.
 I speak internationally in French and English, including events such as SxSw in Texas, Google Campus’ Journalism Entrepreneurs Summit, at Obsweb and Conférence nationale des métiers du journalisme.
-I graduated from the University of Hull with Special BA(Hons) in European Studies and has since completed her National Certificate Journalism and NCTJ.
+I graduated from the University of Hull with Special BA(Hons) in European Studies and have since completed her National Certificate Journalism and NCTJ.
 I became a fellow of the Higher Academic Institute with a PG Certificate in Teaching and Learning.

-Projects and readerships in the areas of:
+Projects, consultancy and speaking engagements in the areas of:

 - journalism and media business models